-Note: Kaleidagraph will try to fit all of the data points in a file to the function of interest.
-In most cases however we only want to fit a small part of the spectrum (e.g. 50 voltage bins out of 250) to the function.
-Therefore it is best to copy the data in the region of interest to a new file and work with this file while performing the fits.
+Note: We only want to fit a small part of the spectrum (e.g. 50 voltage bins out of 250) to the function.
+Therefore it is best to copy the data in the region of interest to a new file and fit.